What Is Cosmism?

 So, in the first N sections of this Manifesto I'm going to delve fairly deep into what will seem like abstract philosophical considerations.
 But it all will get pulled back into the practical by the end.

-Ten Cosmist Convictions (Mostly By Giulio Prisco)
+Ten Cosmist Convictions (Mostly by Giulio Prisco)

 Ten Cosmist Convictions